Pope visits Romania 20 years after John Paul's historic trip | New Country 923

 Pope visits Romania 20 years after John Paul’s historic trip

-VATICAN CITY (AP) — Pope Francis is heading to Romania for a three-day, cross-country pilgrimage that in many ways is completing the 1999 trip by St. John Paul II that marked the first-ever papal visit to a majority Orthodox country.
+BUCHAREST, Romania (AP) — Pope Francis arrived in Romania on Friday for a three-day, cross-country pilgrimage that in many ways is completing the 1999 trip by St. John Paul II that marked the first-ever papal visit to a majority Orthodox country.

+President Klaus Iohannis met Francis at the airport and the two huddled for a private meeting before Francis opened a series of meetings with Romania’s political and religious leadership.

 Key moments are Francis’ Mass for the largely Hungarian-speaking Roman Catholic faithful at the country’s most famous Marian shrine, Sumuleu Ciuc, in eastern Transylvania.
 He will also beatify seven Greek-Catholic bishops who were martyred during communist rule, when Catholics were brutally persecuted.